 Fit & flare dress

 I suggest opting for a midi length dress that offers some waist definition.
-Since you’re wearing a dress that’s a bit longer in length, the waist definition ensures that you’re shape isn’t lost in the dress – which is something that CAN happen when you wear a longer length dress like this.
+Since you’re wearing a dress that’s a bit longer in length, the waist definition ensures that your shape isn’t lost in the dress – which is something that CAN happen when you wear a longer-length dress like this.

 Talking about waist definition, there’s a lot of misunderstanding among mature ladies.
-Our body go through changes as we age, and it is really common that once you are over 50 you might have lost the small waist you used to have in 20s.
+Our bodies go through changes as we age, and it is really common that once you are over 50 you might have lost the small waist you used to have in your 20s.

 Which looks better?

 I think it is quite obvious that the one defining the waist “gives” her the illusion of a waist, while the one that lacks a waist definition just shows that she has no waist!

 Finally, while I said a waist-defining midi length sundress is a dressier option, it’s not to say you can’t wear it casually!
 That’s the great thing about sundresses – most of them can be transitioned from day to night with different shoes and accessories.